-Sun and Soil
+Sun and Soil Requirements

 Peaches grow in U.S. Department of Agriculture plant hardiness zones 4 through 8, but most varieties do especially well in zones 7 and 8.
-They need lots of sun and well-draining soil.
+They need lots of sun and well-drained soil.
 The best soil is 18- to 24-inch-deep sandy loam on top of well-draining red clay.
-Blue, gray or mottled clay typically drains poorly.
+Blue, gray, or mottled clay typically drains poorly.
 Peaches grow poorly in salty soil.
 A soil pH between 6.5 and 7 is ideal.

 Winter Chilling Requirements